FibonacciFox/JetBrains.Icons.Avalonia/README.md

 <jetBrainsIcons:JetBrainsIcon Kind="HomeDark_Writerside" />
 ```

-Also, there is `MaterialIconExt` which allows you to use is as the markup extension:
+Also, there is `JetBrainsIconExt` which allows you to use is as the markup extension:
 ```xaml
 <Button Content="{jetBrainsIcons:JetBrainsIconExt Kind=HomeDark_Writerside}" />
 ```